hammerheim-game/hammerheim-rules/7-equipment.md

 Duelling pistols are prohibitively expensive weapons and common warriors rarely have them.
 Even if they do manage to steal or buy one, the ammunition is prohibitively expensive.
-Some of the wealthiest warriors in Mordheim carry duelling pistols as status symbols, commanding great respect, admiration and envy.
+Some of the wealthiest warriors in Hammerheim carry duelling pistols as status symbols, commanding great respect, admiration and envy.

 __Range:__ 10"